GeorgePimpleton/Win32-games/README.md

 There are no executables included, you need to create them by compiling the sources.
 Learn to program by compiling, compiling, compiling.

-There are 3 directories of revised game code sources.
-The original WinAPI dir, and two additional dirs for revised code using GDI+ and Direct2D.
+There are 4 directories of original and revised game code sources.
+The origram game code from the two CDs, the WinAPI revisions dir, and two additional dirs for revised code using GDI+ and Direct2D.
 Currently the GDI+ & D2D dirs are mostly empty placeholders.

 ### Compiler used
-I've used Visual Studio 2015, 2017, 2019 and 2022 (Community) to update and test the game code, setting the C++ language standard to C++20.
+I've used Visual Studio 2015, 2017, 2019 and 2022 (Community) to update and test the game code.
+Currently I am using VS 2022, setting the C++ language standard to C++20.

 You should think about using VS2022 as well.
 It's free for the Community edition.

 [Visual Studio 2022 Community download](https://visualstudio.microsoft.com/vs/community/)